JoelChan13/wound-care-trivia/README.md

 ![Result]( https://github.com/JoelChan13/wound-care-trivia/blob/main/assets/images/wound-care-trivia-result-mockup.jpg)

 ## Testing

-- The page was tested on multiple browsers, including Firefox, Chrome, Brave, Edge, and Safari.
+- The page was tested on multiple browsers, including Firefox, Chrome, Brave, Edge.
 - The project is responsive and fully functional in all standard screen sizes.
 - Testing was conducted to ensure ease of readability on different devices.

 ### Validator Testing

 #### HTML

 - No errors were returned when testing all sections of the project through the W3C validation.

 #### CSS

 - No errors were returned when testing styling section of the project through the W3C validation.

 #### Accessibility

 - Testing was done through Lighthouse DevTool and the result was satisfactory
 ![Lighthouse Validation](https://github.com/JoelChan13/wound-care-trivia/blob/main/assets/images/lighthouse-result-1.jpg)